South Africa Silver Linings in times of COVID-19

 As avid travelers stuck in one place for almost half a year, you’d think we’d go crazy right?
 No. We looked into those cracks and low and behold those slivers of silver linings streamed out.
 They are easier to see I think, when you are reminded of how lucky you really are.

-Covid had rudely interrupted our overlanding Africa plans, but up to now we had weathered the storm, basking in the many rays of sunshine burning through the blackened clouds.
+COVID had rudely interrupted our plans to overland Africa, but up to now, we had weathered the storm, basking in the many rays of sunshine burning through the blackened clouds.

 However, our lives were about to be changed.

-The owners had been staying at their property on the other side of South Africa, in Limpopo.
+The owners had been staying at their property on the other side of South Africa, in Limpopo, preparing for an overland trip.
 The government was now allowing those who were changing residence an exemption to cross interprovincial borders.

-The family, knowing that we couldn’t travel for leisure, suggested we swap with them and change residence to their ‘Bush Camp’.
-The bush camp, they added, was ‘very basic’ but they would be happy for us to stay there until we could travel in South Africa again.
-We were extremely grateful for their kindness.
+The family, knowing that we couldn’t travel for leisure, suggested we swap with them and change residence to their ‘Bush Camp.’
+The bush camp, they added, was ‘very basic,’ but they would be happy for us to stay there until we could travel to South Africa again.
+We were extremely grateful fr the,eir kindness.
+Victoria Falls was one of the significant destinations on their journey, showcasing the iconic sights and remote areas of the expedition.

 Saying Goodbye to our Comfortable Bubble